 A hiking trip to Luxembourg

-Equipped with hiking gear, tent and walking sticks we board a train for Luxembourg, but because of rail repairs and a replacement bus service we arrive in the area only in the afternoon.
+Equipped with hiking gear, tent and walking sticks we board a train for Luxembourg.
+Because of rail repairs and a replacement bus service we arrive in the area only in the afternoon.
 So we decide to get off the bus a little earlier than Echternach.
 That town is officially the starting point for hiking the Mullerthal Trail, but we skip the first part of today’s hike.
 A wise decision, as the trail turns out more strenuous than we had anticipated.
 What a good idea to take the walking sticks: There were rather a lot of ups and downs.
 That night on the campsite on the river Sûre we meet a young Belgian couple who have already strained their knees from their hurried descent into Born.

 Hiking in circles

 On day three, however, we start on the next circle, called Round 2 on the map.
 Round 2 encompasses two day hikes from Echternach to Mullerthal and back (and then there’s Round 3 beyond Mullerthal).
 This is the heart of the Mullerthal trail, we realise.
 For a whole day, we walk in mossy canyons, on craggy mountain slopes and among large fairy-tale boulders.
 After an already strenuous but exciting walk to Scheidgen, a sign points along the road and through wheat fields to Consdorf.

 Strait over the plateau it would be only 3 km to our goal for today, but we dip down into those enchanted canyons, follow streams and rock formations in weird zigzags.
 Never mind, the signposting is excellent and a couple of kilometres before reaching Consdorf the number of visitors hiking the Mullerthal trail visibly increases.
 The leaflets had promised us extraordinary rock formations and narrow caves in this area and warned to take a flashlight.